efs91/minecraft-robot-plugin/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3 (GPL-3.0).
 See the LICENSE file for more details.